Zulko/gpt-function-decorator/README.md

 ## Acknowledging Marvin

-In a classic case of *"woops I found a library that did this after I developed my own"*, I realized after releasing `gpt_function_decorator` that another library, [marvin](https://github.com/PrefectHQ/marvin/), had had an equivalent feature for over a year:
+In a classic case of *"oops I had not realized there was already a library for this"*, I only discovered after releasing `gpt_function_decorator` that another library, [marvin](https://github.com/PrefectHQ/marvin/), had had an equivalent feature for over a year:

 ```python
 @marvin.fn